Optalysys-Ltd/optalysys-testnet-voting/README.md

 - **Either** [generate a new Ethereum compatible private key](#generate-a-new-ethereum-compatible-private-key)
 - **Or** [import an existing Ethereum compatible private key](#import-an-existing-ethereum-compatible-private-key)

+Your wallet will persist in the private key JSON file.

 #### Generate a new Ethereum compatible private key